xStarbound/xStarbound/doc/lua/message.md

 - player generic scripts
 - status scripts

-Additionally, on xStarbound, messages can be handled by the following contexts:
+Additionally, on xClient, messages can be handled by the following contexts:

 - universe client scripts
 - pane scripts with access to `world` (i.e., *not* run in the game's main menu)